Flogging0140/FitBeyond50BlazorServer/README.md

 My dads hobby is fitness blogging.
 I decided to create a dynamic blogging application on the web, where he could use html to format his posts, then upload and manage them without me.
 Part of this project was expanding my C# skills to Blazor.
 I am comfortable with C#, this is my first Blazor project, and has been a positive demonstration of my ability to learn.
 The project took about 6 days to complete.

+Note: Can take up to 30 seconds to load website.

 ## Highlights

 - Hosted on Azure